-Specific requirements for the helicopters, the pilots-in-command and the proponent:
+Specific requirements for the helicopters, the Pilots-in-Command of the proponent:

-1. Required features for the two (2) helicopters dedicated to the simultaneous principal missions in Quebec and Ontario

-- Type of helicopter: Astar 350 or equivalent - Maximal flying hours required - Able to transport three (3) observers and luggage - Excellent visibility for all observers - Excellent cost-efficiency - Equipped with a 110-V power adapter for running computer equipment (laptops, GPS, external monitor, etc.).
+- 1. Required features for the two (2) helicopters dedicated to the simultaneous principal missions in Ontario and Quebec: - Type of helicopter: Astar 350, Bell 206-L or equivalent - Maximal flying hours required - Able to transport three (3) observers and luggage - Excellent visibility for all observers - Excellent cost-efficiency - Equipped with a 110-V power adapter for running computer equipment (laptops, GPS, external monitor, etc.).

-2. Pop-out float skids
+a) Pop-out float skids

 Required equipment because of limited visibility of a helicopter with fixed floats and safety concerns with constantly flying over aquatic environments.
-Note: fixed floats do not meet the mandatory technical criteria.
+Note: helicopters with fixed floats do not meet the mandatory technical criteria.

-3. Maximum rear seat visibility
+b) Maximum rear seat visibility

-If Astar 350, the optimal configuration would be full window on rear-sliding doors (left AND right side); otherwise, a full window on rear-sliding door behind front passenger and a flat

-- window (no-bubble) on rear-sliding door behind the pilot would be considered adequate.
-Wedge windows in the rear will be considered but with a lower preference. - Any other equivalent helicopter should be equipped to offer the maximum visibility possible for rear seat observers (e.g., bubble windows). - Note: in the proposal, the proponent must provide a detailed description of the door and window configuration (with pictures of the right and left sides) of the two helicopters assigned for both principal missions (Quebec and Ontario).
+- If Astar 350, the optimal configuration would be full window on rear-sliding doors (left AND right side); otherwise, a full window on rear-sliding door behind front passenger and a flat window (no-bubble) on rear-sliding door behind the pilot would be considered adequate.
+Wedge windows in the rear will be considered but with a lower preference. - Any other equivalent helicopter should be equipped to offer the maximum visibility possible for rear seat observers (e.g., rear bubble windows). - Note: in the proposal, the proponent must provide a detailed description of the door and window configuration (with pictures of the right and left sides) of the two helicopters assigned for both principal missions (Ontario and Quebec).